AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 * **Optimized jitting** (release / tier1): here the goal is to strike a reasonable balance between the time spent jitting and the performance of the native code.
-* **Robust jitting** (minopts): a mode that is used to ensure that optimizations don't cause .Net applations to fail.
+* **Robust jitting** (minopts): a mode that is used to ensure that optimizations don't cause .Net applications to fail.
 Used for very large methods, methods that are known only to execute once (class constructors), and methods where the jit has encountered a recoverable failure when optimizing.
 * **Pre jitting** or AOT compilation (crossgen / ngen / CoreRT): here the jit is